t-siri/portfolio-2021/_pages/work/kindred-admin.md

 {% contentfor problem %}
 Kindred wanted a way to communicate with their clients promptly and efficiently, alongside we wanted this portal to provide solutions to other employees such as marketers, customer service team and the CEO himself.

-Our client wanted a portal that shows statistics of his company, and mainly allowed clear and efficient communicatoin between their clients and the customer care team.
+Our client wanted a portal that shows statistics of his company, and mainly allowed clear and efficient communication between their clients and the customer care team.
 {% endcontentfor %}

 {% contentfor solution %}
 We have conducted a way to run a scope process that included interviewing users that will be using the application.
-Alongside that, we researched on solutions for this portal and wireframed multiple solutions, until we came up with a finalised one.
+Alongside that, we researched on solutions for this portal and wire framed multiple solutions, until we came up with a finalised one.

 We have concluded that since clients want to communicate with Kindred's employees and build a relationship, it was required to create an admin portal to allow this flowing communication.